-The biggest dental revolutions of the last ten years
+The biggest dental revolutions in the last ten years

 Life is moving fast, and so is the dental technological revolution.
 Earlier, new dental technologies took decades to become functional and widely adopted.
 The same techniques were being used for 20 years.
 However, this trend has changed due to the entry of corporate and insurance groups in the dental sector.